RiyaAneja/Interactive_Quiz_Application/README.md

+            QUESTIONABLE COMPANY

-Welcome to the development of an interactive quiz application  using HTML.
+Welcome to the development of an Interactive Quiz Application  using HTML.

 You will learn how to leverage HTML, CSS, and JavaScript to create a functional and engaging quiz